MrSBR/HPC-project2/README.md

     -   `src/`: contains c files
         -   `allocatearray3D.c`
         -   `euclideandistance.c`:
-        -   `GSiteration2chuncks.c`:
+        -   `GSiteration2chunksmpi.c`:
-        -   `GSiterationnormal.c`:
+        -   `GSiteration2chunksserial.c`:
-        -   `main.c`:
+        -   `main_mpi.c`:
-    -   `main_serial`:
+    -   `main_parallel`:
     -   `Makefile`:

 ## Implementation

-This folder contains a serial C implementation of the Gauss-Seidel algorithm for a 3D grid, strictly following the functions requested in task section 3.1.
+This folder contains a serial C implementation of the Gauss-Seidel algorithm for a 3D grid.
 It includes:
 1. The standard iteration method (`GS_iteration_normal`).
 2. A wavefront-based iteration using two chunks (`GS_iteration_2_chunks`).
 3. Helper functions for 3D array allocation (`allocate_array3D`) and calculating the Euclidean distance (`euclidean_distance`) between two arrays.
 4. A main program (`main_serial.c`) that runs both iteration methods for a specified number of iterations and compares their results.

-This folder also contains the MPI parallel implementation using 2 processes and domain decomposition in the j-direction.
-In addition to the serial implementation it includes:
+This folder also contains the MPI parallel implementation using 2 processes doing the same as the serial implementation.
+It contains the same as the serial implementation but with MPI modifications.
-1.

 ### Compilation